thanhnguyen2187/darkest-savior/readme.md

 - [x] Convert from DSON to JSON
 - [ ] Convert from JSON to DSON
+- [ ] Easier distribution for end user
 - [ ] Interactive Mode
 - [ ] GUI client